 Achim Reddig, who leads BASF’s global public health business, has seen for himself the impact nets can have in South America.
 “Nets not only reduce the incidence of malaria; they also improve lives by enabling people to go to work and children to attend school,” he says.

-However, mosquito populations are becoming resistant to pyrethroids, the only class of insecticide recommended by the World Health Organization (WHO) for bed nets since the 1980s.
+However, mosquito populations are becoming resistant to pyrethroids, the only class of insecticide used for bed nets since the 1980s.
 There is now an urgent need to develop and test new tools.
 The New Nets Project aims to accelerate this process by working to build the evidence around a new generation of nets treated with different types of insecticides.